vss245/notebook/courses/mri_neuro.md

 	- a computer translates the data from binary to images
 	- PACS - picture archiving clinical system

-## Lecture 2 - Introduction to Neuroanatomy
+## Lecture 2 - Introduction to Neuroanatomy I
 - embryology - development of the organism from two cells
 - <img src="img/mri/blastula.png" alt="blastula" style="zoom:50%;" />
 - the blastula (early organism) has three layers